The things that helped – apart from my bestie coming from Australia to hold my hand.

 Obviously I started to juice as a way of getting a high number of healthy phytoestrogens into me.
 I have always had a morning smoothie so was getting lots of fibre that way.
 This was just about nutrients.
 One change Carolina suggested, that now makes complete sense, was to only juice vegetables that grew above the ground.
 No root veg as these tend to be high in sugar and thus if you remove the fiber, you are left getting a massive sugar hit.
 Eat or blend root veg by all means just don’t juice them.

 I now juice most days, some goes into my morning smoothie and I try to have an afternoon hit of it as well.

 My basic juice recipe is something like:

 Celery, cucumber, courgette, fennel, spinach, kale, fresh ginger, fresh turmeric and a lime or lemon.
-Add a lime or two to any juice and it will taste great.
+Add a lime and some ginger to any juice and it will taste great.

 There is so much out there, I hope you enjoyed what I have found and remember to get off the Internet and take that walk in the park.
 Most days I would be obsessively researching food choices and then I realized that getting into the kitchen was actually going to help, more than reading again and again.